 So the two things that cause acne are:

-a) A blocked pore or hair follicle; and
+a) A clogged pore or hair follicle; and/or

 b) Infection at the bottom of the blockage.